iloveyii/docker-crashcourse/README.md

 - ADD a file to docker image while creating, first create todo.txt file
 - Then build Dockerfile as usual `docker build -t welcome_add .`
 - Now ssh to it `docker run --rm -ti welcome_add` and you will see todo.txt opened in nano

+## Syntax

+## Multiproject Docker files

+# PART 3 : Using docker-compose

+- Learning the above commands and concepts are useful and building blocks but practically we use docker-compose to start our services.
+Its a yaml file which list the configurations of all the services that our application needs
+-

+# PART 4 : Kubernetes and the cloud